rjwats/esp8266-react/README.md

 Be aware that this will consume ~150k of program space which can be especially problematic if you already have a large build artefact or if you have added large javascript dependencies to the interface.
 The ESP32 binaries are large already, so this will be a problem if you are using one of these devices and require this type of setup.

-A method for working around this issue can be to reduce the amount of space allocated to SPIFFS by configuring the device to use differnt partitioning.
+A method for working around this issue can be to reduce the amount of space allocated to SPIFFS by configuring the device to use different partitioning.
 If you don't require SPIFFS other than for storing config one approach might be to configure a minimal SPIFFS partition.

 For a ESP32 (4mb variant) there is a handy "min_spiffs.csv" partition table which can be enabled easily: